-- (a) A county or city is eligible for reimbursement from the Spay/Neuter Account if it meets the following condition: - (1) The county or city offers one or more of the following programs to low-income persons on a year-round basis for the purpose of reducing the cost of spaying and neutering procedures for dogs and cats: - a.
+- (a) A county or city is eligible for reimbursement from the Spay/Neuter Account if it meets both of the following conditions: - The county or city levies an animal tax on dogs and cats under either G.S.
+153A-153 or G.S.
+160A-212, and the amount of the tax levied on a dog or cat that has not been spayed or neutered is at least three times higher than the amount of the tax levied on a dog or cat that has been spayed or neutered.
+A county or city may exempt from the higher tax rate a person who owns five or more dogs or five or more cats and has registered with the county or city as a dog breeder or a cat breeder.
+Registration shall be on forms provided by the county or city and accompanied by a registered dog breeder or registered cat breeder pursuant to G.S.
+153A-153 or G.S.
+160A-212 during the 12-month period following registration shall be calculated as if the dogs or cats owned by the registrant were spayed or neutered. - (2) The county or city offers one or more of the following programs to lowincome persons on a year-round basis for the purpose of reducing the cost of spaying and neutering procedures for dogs and cats: - a.
 A spay/neuter clinic operated by the county or city. - b.
 A spay/neuter clinic operated by a private organization under contract or other arrangement with the county or city. - c.
 A contract or contracts with one or more veterinarians, whether or not located within the county, to provide reduced-cost spaying and neutering procedures. - d.
 Subvention of the spaying and neutering costs incurred by lowincome pet owners through the use of vouchers or other procedure that provides a discount of the cost of the spaying or neutering procedure fixed by a participating veterinarian or other provider. - e.
-Subvention of the spaying and neutering costs incurred by persons who adopt a pet from an animal shelter operated by or under contract with the county or city. - (b) For purposes of this Article, the term "low-income person" shall mean an individual who qualifies for one or more of the programs of public assistance administered by the Department pursuant to Chapter 108A of the General Statutes. - "§ 19A-54.
+Subvention of the spaying and neutering costs incurred by persons who adopt a pet from an animal shelter operated by or under contract with the county or city. - (b) For purposes of this Article, the term "low-income person"shall mean an individual who qualifies for one or more of the programs of public assistance administered by the Department pursuant to Chapter 108A of the General Statutes.

+"§ 19A-54.
 Distributions to counties and cities from Spay/Neuter Account.

-(a) Reimbursable Costs.
-Counties and cities eligible for distributions from the Spay/Neuter Account may receive reimbursement for the direct costs of a spay/neuter surgical procedure for a dog or cat owned by a low-income person meeting the Department's eligibility requirements for spay/neuter services.
-Reimbursable costs shall include anesthesia, medication, and veterinary services.
-Counties and cities shall not be reimbursed for the administrative costs of providing reduced-cost spay/neuter services or capital expenditures for facilities and equipment associated with the provision of such services. - (b) Application.
-A county or city eligible for reimbursement of spaying and neutering costs from the Spay/Neuter Account shall apply to the Department of Health and Human Services by the last day of January, April, July, and October of each year to receive a distribution from the Account for that quarter.
-The application shall be submitted in the form required by the Department and shall include an itemized listing of the costs for which reimbursement is sought.
+(a) Reimbursable Costs. - Counties and cities eligible for distributions from the Spay/Neuter Account may receive reimbursement for the direct costs of a spay/neuter surgical procedure for a dog or cat owned by a low-income person meeting the Department's eligibility requirements for spay/neuter services.
+Reimbursable costs shall include anesthesia medication, and veterinary services.
+Counties and cities shall not be reimbursed for the administrative costs of providing reduced-cost spay/neuter services or capital expenditures for facilities and equipment associated with the provision of such services.